mvs-develop/dev.bitshares.works/docs/supports_dev/elastic_search_plugin.rst

 Pre-Define Settings
 =========================

 By default data indexes will be created with default elasticsearch settings.
-Node owner can tweak the default settings for all the ``bitshares-*`` indexes before the addition of any data.
+Node owner can tweak the default settings for all the ``dna-*`` indexes before the addition of any data.

 An example of a good index configuration is as follows::